googleads/googleads-mobile-android-examples/README.md

 The forum provides the latest SDK announcements and updates as well as technical SDK support for our [Android developers](https://groups.google.com/forum/#!categories/google-admob-ads-sdk/android).

+# Documentation

+Check out our [developers site](https://developers.google.com/admob/) for documentation on using the Mobile Ads SDK.

 # Examples

 ## AdMob